Particle acceleration and fast magnetic reconnection: The electric field and the magnetic energy transfer

 Poynting's theorem, Equation (\ref{Poynting eq}), implies $\vec{j}\cdot\vec{E}$ is the rate per unit volume at which energy is removed from the magnetic field.
-Using Equation (\ref{E}) for the electric field and Equation (\ref{f_L exp}) for the Lorentz force,
+Using Equation (\ref{E}) for the electric field,

-The first term on the righthand side gives the ideal transfer and the second the dissipative loss of energy by the magnetic field.
+where $\vec{f}_L=\vec{j}\times\vec{B}$ is the Lorentz force.
+The first term on the righthand side of the $\vec{j}\cdot\vec{E}$ equation gives the ideal transfer and the second the dissipative loss of energy by the magnetic field.
 All of the energy lost by the magnetic field is eventually transferred to the plasma, but the ideal transfer includes the transfer of energy to Alfv\'en waves, which are then damped by the plasma as discussed in Section \ref{sec:A.B cons}.